alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_B_02_Run_Prompt.md

 You have received a static information packet.

-Using only information available in this experimental session, produce one complete experimental record in the exact format below.
+Using only information established by the provided static packet and this experimental session, produce one complete experimental record in the exact format below.

+Do not use web search, external retrieval, prior memory, or materials outside the provided static packet to answer T01.

 First, report the metadata you can identify about yourself and the current execution environment.